GATB/MindTheGap/README.md

 MindTheGap is a software that performs integrated detection and assembly of **genomic insertion variants** in NGS read datasets with respect to a reference genome.
 It is designed to call insertions of any size, whether they are novel or duplicated, homozygous or heterozygous in the donor genome.

 Alternatively and since release 2.1.0, MindTheGap can also be used as a **genome assembly finishing tool**.
-It is integrated as an essential step in the targeted assembly tool [MinYS](https://github.com/cguyomar/MinYS) (MineYourSymbiont in metagenomics datasets).
+It is integrated as an essential step in the **targeted assembly** tool [MinYS (MineYourSymbiont in metagenomics datasets)](https://github.com/cguyomar/MinYS).

 **Insertion variant detection**

 It takes as input a set of reads and a reference genome.
-It outputs two sets of FASTA sequences: one is the set of breakpoints of detected insertion sites, the other is the set of assembled insertions for each breakpoint.
-For each breakpoint, MindTheGap either returns a single insertion sequence (when there is no assembly ambiguity), or a set of candidate insertion sequences (due to ambiguities) or nothing at all (when the insertion is too complex to be assembled).
+Its main output is a VCF file, giving for each insertion variant, its insertion site location on the reference genome, a single insertion sequence or a set of candidate insertion sequences (when there are assembly ambiguities), and its genotype in the sample.

 For a detailed user manual specific to insertion variants see [doc/MindTheGap_insertion_caller.md](doc/MindTheGap_insertion_caller.md).